PatrickKueck/FASconCAT/README.md

 line simplies the implementation of AMARE into complex process pipelines.
 Navigate through your directory path to the folder where AMARE and your files are located and type the name of the AMARE version, followed by a blank and the demanded setup options with a minus (-) sign in front of each.
-Then press <enter>.
+Then press enter.